Rollovers and Blowouts

-In the case of the Ford/Firestone lawsuits, the claims not only included design flaws in the Explorer, but also design imperfections in the Firestone tires themselves.
-The design flaws stated in these lawsuits contained the probability of tread separations and blowouts at high speeds and hot temperatures, which increased the likely possibility of a rollover.
+In rollover and blowout lawsuits, the claims not only include design flaws in the vehicle, but also design flaws in the tires themselves.
+The design flaws outlined in most tire lawsuits involve tread separations and blowouts at high speeds and hot temperatures, which increases the likely possibility of a rollover.

 The lawsuits said that the design imperfections were made worse by Ford’s recommendation for a low tire pressure.
 The pressure supposedly made the ride smoother ride, but increased the chances of a dangerous blowout.